hayes/pothos/packages/plugin-complexity/README.md

   - complexity: defines the maximum complexity allowed for queries
   - depth: defines the maximum depth of selections in a query
   - breadth: defines the maximum total selections in a query
+- complexityError: (optional `function`) defines the error to throw when the query complexity exceeds the limit.
+The function is passed the errorKind (depth, breadth, or complexity), the result (with the depth, breadth, complext, and max values), and a GraphQL `info` object.
+It should return (or throw) an error, or a an error message as a string

 ### How complexity is calculated